 - Focus on delivering high-quality decisions in a timely manner while being accountable to public scrutiny.
 In this regard, an additional challenge refers to the need to increase transparency and ensure accountability in all BoA activities.

-- Collaborate with external partners, such as Appeal Bodies of National IP Offices, European and National Courts, and User Associations, in order to facilitate a continuous exchange of expertise and knowledge, as well as, the further expansion of Common Practices in the area of trade marks and designs.
+- Collaborate with external partners, such as Appeal Bodies of national IP offices, European and National courts, and user associations, in order to facilitate a continuous exchange of expertise and knowledge, as well as, the further expansion of Common Practices in the areas of trade marks and designs.

 Within the context of these goals, the Action Plan is structured around 5 Focus Areas and 19 interconnected Key Initiatives for actions to be implemented in close cooperation with internal and external partners.